pikesley/shedbot/words.md

 So I bought this 12-volt relay and connected the lights (by cutting the positive wire and connecting that across the switch) and then I found out that it requires a 5-volt signal to switch it - the Pi's pins will only give 3.3 volts.
 And so we come to the next lesson:

->reveal fragment - Sometimes you need more grunt
+>slide - Sometimes you need more grunt

 Anyway, this gave me an excuse to play around with